 Projects that meet certain requirements are awarded tax credits on a competitive basis.

 Incentive Programs Sunset

-ODOE's Energy Incentive Programs are scheduled to sunset
+ODOE's Energy Incentive Programs ended (sunset)

 Applicants who have already applied under a previous open opportunity announcement are eligible for a tax credit.
 ODOE must receive your final application before the expiration of your preliminary certificate or before the end of your 2017 tax year, whichever comes first.
 Your preliminary expiration date is listed on your preliminary certificate.What projects qualify?